How I Built an AI Fitness Company From a Hospital Graveyard Shift

 How does the AI coach actually update my program?

-Chiron, the AI head coach, watches your HealthKit logs in real time.
-Log a 2 AM meal, see your sleep score crash the next morning, and Chiron rewrites the lift block before you wake up.
-The research layer, HERMES, scrapes roughly 12,000 fitness and physiology papers a week so protocols update the moment new evidence lands.
+Chiron watches your HealthKit logs in real time.
+Log a 2 AM meal, see your sleep score crash, Chiron rewrites the lift block before you wake up.
+HERMES scrapes ~12,000 papers a week so protocols update the moment new evidence lands.

 Comments (0)